cctester/pydtc/README.md

+This pacakge provides various tools to perform task on data, in easy and efficient manner; more modules could be added into the tools collection with development.

-This package provide universal tools to connect all kinds of database via JDBC, using Fast/Batch load technology to speed the temporary table creation and query as well.
+1. universal way to connect most database softwares via JDBC, using Fast/Batch load technology to speed up the temporary table creation and query as well.

-It also provide the multiprocessing capablity to pandas dataframe when dealing with cpu intensive operation on large volume data.
+2. add multiprocessing capablity to pandas dataframe when dealing with cpu intensive operation on large volume data.

+3. form based authentication module for requests package.

+4. restapi client using aiohttp package with retry function.

 sample usage: